jherzfeld/24-game/README.md

 In this repository the 24 Game has been implemented in python.
 The goal is for the player to enter an expression that (numerically) evaluates to 24.

+Four numbers are generated randomly between 1 and 9 with repetitions allowed.
+The program prompts for the player to enter an arithmetic expression using just those, and all of those four digits, used exactly once each.
+The program checks and then evaluates the expression.

 Only the following operators/functions are allowed: multiplication, division, addition, subtraction

 # Requirements